rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 exercises.
 Even if it's a really good tutorial.

 You have to take a solution
-(yours, or the tutorial one if one is given) and try to critique the code.
+(yours, or the tutorial one if given) and try to critique the code.
 Is that a good way?
 Could it be more readable?
 Would a different algorithm be faster or more clear?
 Try to solve a more generalised problem than that given in the tutorial.